i2bc/SURFMAP/README.md

 ### Calling SURFMAP with Docker or not

 Whether you want to use SURFMAP through a Docker or not, the commands are almost exactly the same.
 Indeed, in order to use the Docker image of SURFMAP, you will just have to add the CLI option **`--docker`**.
-If you want to use SURFMAP through a local installation, then simply remove this option.
+If you want to use SURFMAP from an installation on your local OS, then simply remove this option.
 For example:

 <a id="cmd_docker_or_not"></a>